SebastianMaluk/fintual-api/README.md

 # fintual-api

-**fintual-api** is a TypeScript/Bun toolkit for automating the retrieval, processing, and import of investment data from Fintual into Actual Budget.
+**fintual-api** is a TypeScript toolkit for automating the retrieval, processing, and import of investment data from Fintual into Actual Budget.
 It combines direct API access with browser automation (via Playwright) to ensure robust data collection, validation, and integration.

 ## Overview